wp-plugins/social-media-widget/readme.txt

 == Frequently Asked Questions ==

+= How can I include Localization? =
+The easiest way to include translating the Social Media widget is to install the <a href="http://wordpress.org/extend/plugins/qtranslate/">qTranslate</a> Plugin then using the following (example) code in the "Widget Title" and "Image Caption" text fields:

+`<!--:nl-->Volg ons<!--:--><!--:en-->Follow us<!--:--><!--:fr-->Suivre nous<!--:-->`

+Use the README.txt for that plugin for more usage.

 = How can I use my own custom icon pack? =

 1. Create a folder on the filesystem that is publicly accessible via the interwebs.
 I suggest putting it in your wp-content folder and name it 'icons'